redlibrarian/redlibrarian.github.io/_posts/2020-08-26-proceduralism-and-mandates.markdown

-organ of the state, adopts this liberal proceduralism and stands aloof from any "competing" conceptions of the good (transmisia vs. trans lives, for example), assuming that by doing this - by renting meeting space to anyone, and giving everying an "equal" platform to express their views, it is achieving what Dworkin and Taylor think of as procedural virtue but not substantive virtue.
+organ of the state, adopts this liberal proceduralism and stands aloof from any "competing" conceptions of the good (transmisia vs. trans lives, for example), assuming that by doing this - by renting meeting space to anyone, and giving everying an "equal" platform to express their views - it is achieving what Dworkin and Taylor think of as procedural virtue but not substantive virtue.
 Public libraries stick to their guns on this because - acknowledged or not - they believe in the individualistic and